phe-sto/CoBOL-GraalVM/README.md

 ----------------------------------------------

 The GraalVM supports various languages, Java, JavaScript, Ruby, Python, R, WebAssembly, C/C++[^1].
-In another document[^2] Oracle explains the VM can be an interpreter from native codes using compiler called a Low-Level Virtual Machine (LLVM).
-Those native code being C, C++, FORTRAN, Rust, COBOL, and Go.
+In another document, Oracle explains the VM can be an interpreter from native codes using compiler called a Low-Level Virtual Machine (LLVM)[^2].
+Those native codes being C, C++, FORTRAN, Rust, COBOL, and Go.
 It is now getting even more exiting!
-As a former mainframe/CoBOL developer, I would like to see those billion lines of CoBOL modernized in a more open environments.
+As a former mainframe/CoBOL developer, I would like to see those billions lines of CoBOL modernized in a more open environments.

 CoBOL modernization
 -------------------

-This article's goal is to explain how the GraalVM could be running CoBOL on pretty much any platform **whithout package manager, only with the GraalVM Clang compiler**.
+This article's goal is to explain how the GraalVM could be running CoBOL on pretty much any platform **without package manager, only with the GraalVM and it's LLVM package**.
 IT departments, mainly in financial institutions and governments are desperately seeking CoBOL and mainframe experts but the lack of training course and the repelling Z/OS TSO environment are not encouraging vocations.
 Another major issue with those technologies resides in the costs of mainframe licenses.
-I think, hope, both could be solved developing CoBOL in modern environments.
+I think, hope, both could be solved developing and running CoBOL in modern environments.
 In case you don't know, rewriting the code and just shutting down the mainframes is not an option, see this great [article](https://thenewstack.io/cobol-everywhere-will-maintain/).